-Treatment will cause some physical and emotional changes.
-Some women experience many side effects, while others have few.
-Most side effects are temporary but some may be permanent.
-This section explains ways to manage the discomfort that side effects may cause.
+Treatment can cause physical and emotional changes.
+Some people experience many side effects, while others have few.
+Most side effects are temporary, but some may be permanent.

 It is common to feel very tired and lack energy during or after treatment.
 Fatigue for people with cancer is different from tiredness as it doesn’t always go away with rest or sleep.

-Most women who have chemotherapy start treatment before they have had time to fully recover from their operation.
+Most people who have chemotherapy will start treatment before they have had time to fully recover from their operation.
 Fatigue may continue for a while after chemotherapy has finished, but it is likely to gradually improve over time.
-For some women, it may take up to 1–2 years to feel well again.
+In some cases, it may take a year or two to feel well again.

-Many women experience a sense of loss when told that their reproductive organs will be removed or will no longer function.
-You may feel extremely upset if you cannot have children, and may worry about the impact of this on your relationship or future relationships.
-Even if your family is complete or you were not planning to have children, you may feel a sense of loss and grief.
+Being told that your reproductive organs will be removed or will no longer work and that you won’t be able to have children can be devastating.
+Even if your family is complete or you did not want children, you may still feel a sense of loss and grief.

-If you were still having periods (menstruating) before surgery, having your ovaries removed will mean you no longer produce the hormones oestrogen and progesterone, and you will stop menstruating.
-This is called menopause.
-For most women, menopause is a natural and gradual process that starts between the ages of 45 and 55.
+If you were still having periods (menstruating) before surgery, having your ovaries removed will mean you no longer produce the hormones oestrogen and progesterone, and your periods will stop (menopause).

-- Meditation and relaxation techniques may help reduce stress and lessen symptoms.
+- Learn meditation and relaxation techniques – these may help reduce stress and lessen symptoms.